What is forward chaining? Explain with appropriate example.

 • 0 Comments

-• 10 months ago
+• 2 years ago

 Forward chaining is also known as a forward deduction or forward reasoning method when using an inference engine.
 Forward chaining is a form of reasoning which start with atomic sentences in the knowledge base and applies inference rules (Modus Ponens) in the forward direction to extract more data until a goal is reached.
 An end goal is achieved through the manipulation of knowledge that exists in the knowledge base.
 The Forward-chaining algorithm starts from known facts, triggers all rules whose premises are satisfied, and adds their conclusion to the known facts.
 This process repeats until the problem is solved.